Taishanese: History

-Taishanese originates from the Taishan region, where it is spoken.
-Taishanese can also be seen as a group of very closely related, mutually intelligible dialects spoken in the various towns and villages in and around Siyi (the four counties of Toishan, Hoiping, Yanping, Sunwui, phonetized in Cantonese; while "Taishan, Kaiping, Enping and Xinhui" as above, is phonetizied in Mandarin).
+Taishanese originates in the Taishan region, where it is spoken.
+Taishanese can also be seen as a group of very closely related, mutually intelligible dialects spoken in the various towns and villages in and around the Siyi region (literally the 'Four Counties' of Toishan, Hoiping, Yanping, Sunwui, transcribed from Standard Cantonese; the names Taishan, Kaiping, Enping and Xinhui, as above, are romanized from Standard Mandarin using Pinyin).

+Although this area started undergoing sinicization from the late Han dynasty, Xinhui was decreed as a district during the Northern and Southern dynasties, whilst Enping was established in 622 during the Tang dynasty.
+Taishan itself was split from Xinhui in 1499, during the Ming dynasty, whilst Kaiping was established in 1649 during the Qing dynasty from territory formerly under Xinhui, Enping, and Xinxing.
+Thus, as a branch of Yue Chinese, Taishanese is derived from Middle Chinese.
+Within Siyi, Taishanese proper is closest to the dialect of Kaiping, both phonologically and lexically.
+It also bears phonological resemblance to the speech of Heshan, a later addition to the region.

 A vast number of Taishanese immigrants journeyed worldwide through the Taishan diaspora.
 The Taishan region was a major source of Chinese immigrants through continental Americas from the late-19th to mid-20th centuries.
 Taishanese was the predominant dialect spoken by the 19th-century Chinese builders of railroads in North America.
 Approximately 1.3 million people are estimated to have origins in Taishan.
 Prior to the signing of the Immigration and Naturalization Act of 1965, which allowed new waves of Chinese immigrants, Taishanese was the dominant dialect spoken in Chinatowns across North America.

 As of 2015 Taishanese is still spoken in many Chinatowns throughout North America, including those of San Francisco, Oakland, Los Angeles, New York City, Boston, Vancouver, Toronto, Chicago, and Montreal by older generations of Chinese immigrants and their children, but is today being supplanted by mainstream Cantonese and increasingly by Mandarin in both older and newer Chinese communities alike, across the continent.